D3One/SOC/README.md

 ## Author & Contribution

-This collection of use cases was conceptualized and documented by [Your Name/Alias Here].
+This collection of use cases was conceptualized and documented by Ivan Piskunov.

 Contributions, suggestions, and additional use cases are welcome.
 Please feel free to open an Issue or submit a Pull Request.